Haleh-Alimohamadi/Haleh-Alimohamadi.github.io/_pages/teaching.md

 <b>The Meaning of Life Is to Find Your Gift.
 The Purpose of Life Is to Give It Away</b> (Pablo Picasso)

 <p style='text-align: justify;'>
 Teaching is a combination of both art and scienece.
-Teachers frame ideas, inspire innovations, and flourish imagnigation.
-I belive the most important part of teaching is to awake tht natural curiosity of young minds to learn and unravel new things.
-Sucsseful teachers initiate the learning process, rise big questions, and then out of the way to allow students to search and find their own solutions.
+Teachers frame ideas, inspire innovations, flourish imagnigation, and train the leaders of tomorrow who can change the future of the world.
+In my opinion, the most important part of teaching is to awaken tht natural curiosity of young minds to see, feel, and learn every day.
+Like a spark of fire, sucsseful teachers initiate the learning process, rise big questions, and then get out of the way to allow students to search and find their own creative solutions.
+To me teaching adds to the clarity of thought; I learn something and then I understand and retain what I have learned by teaching it to someone else.
+Organizing my thought, intergrate it with what I already know, and then answering questions through teaching an object are joyful challenges that help me to build a deeper and long-lasting understanding.

-  I belive teaching adds to the clarity of thought, whichis not only an essential element to one’s research endeavor, but also an indispensable element for providing occa-sions to closely interact with students and engaging them in searching for creative solutions.
-That being said, Ibelieve that academic teaching is a challenging endeavor, but it is of paramount importance to shape the futureof the world

-  n instinctual art and science, an joy of learning and innovating ideas..
-Many statements discuss the incorporation of philosophies such as embracing growth mindsets while teaching.
-While these ideas are theoretically and conceptually great, the actual implementation and details are paramount.
-I believe that a powerful framework for creating a growth mindset and positive learning environment in STEM is to <b>"teach science like we do science"</b>.
-Using this framework I seek to empower others to become intellectuals (broadly defined, in this case, as those who love to creatively play with ideas) as well as teachers.
 </p>

 <p style='text-align: justify;'>